-- by taking part in the bombing of the territory of the Federal Republic of Yugoslavia, the French Republic has acted against the Federal Republic of Yugoslavia in breach of its obligation not to use force against another State; - by taking part in the training, arming, financing, equipping and supplying terrorist groups, i.e. the so-called 'Kosovo Liberation Army', the French Republic has acted against the Federal Republic of Yugoslavia in breach of its obligation not to intervene in the affairs of another State; - by taking part in attacks on civilian targets, the French Republic has acted against the Federal Republic of Yugoslavia in breach of its obligation to spare the civilian population, civilians and civilian objects; - by taking part in destroying or damaging monasteries, monuments of culture, the French Republic has acted against the Federal Republic of Yugoslavia in breach of its obligation not to commit any act of hostility directed against historical monuments, works of art or places of worship which constitute cultural or spiritual heritage of people; - by taking part in the use of cluster bombs, the French Republic has acted against the Federal Republic of Yugoslavia in breach of its obligation not to use prohibited weapons, i.e. weapons calculated to cause unnecessary suffering; - by taking part in the bombing of oil refineries and chemical plants, the French Republic has acted against the Federal Republic of Yugoslavia in breach of its obligation not to cause considerable environmental damage; - by taking part in the use of weapons containing depleted uranium, the French Republic has acted against the Federal Republic of Yugoslavia in breach of its obligation not to use prohibited weapons and not to cause far-reaching health and environmental damage; - by taking part in killing civilians, destroying enterprises, communications, health and cultural institutions, the French Republic has acted against the Federal Republic of Yugoslavia in breach of its obligation to respect the right to life, the right to work, the right to information, the right to health care as well as other basic human rights; - by taking part in destroying bridges on international rivers, the French Republic has acted against the Federal Republic of Yugoslavia in breach of its obligation to respect freedom of navigation on international rivers: - by taking part in activities listed above, and in particular by causing enormous environmental damage and by using depleted uranium, the French Republic has acted against the Federal Republic of Yugoslavia in breach of its obligation not to deliberately inflict on a national group conditions of life calculated to bring about its physical destruction, in whole or in part;
+- by taking part in the bombing of the territory of the Federal Republic of Yugoslavia, the Federal Republic of Germany has acted against the Federal Republic of Yugoslavia in breach of its obligation not to use force against another State; - by taking part in the training, arming, financing, equipping and supplying terrorist groups, i.e. the so-called 'Kosovo Liberation Army', the Federal Republic of Germany has acted against the Federal Republic of Yugoslavia in breach of its obligation not to intervene in the affairs of another State; - by taking part in attacks on civilian targets, the Federal Republic of Germany has acted against the Federal Republic of Yugoslavia in breach of its obligation to spare the civilian population, civilians and civilian objects; - by taking part in destroying or damaging monasteries, monuments of culture, the Federal Republic of Germany has acted against the Federal Republic of Yugoslavia in breach of its obligation not to commit any act of hostility directed against historical monuments, works of art or places of worship which constitute cultural or spiritual heritage of people; - by taking part in the use of cluster bombs, the Federal Republic of Germany has acted against the Federal Republic of Yugoslavia in breach of its obligation not to use prohibited weapons, i.e. weapons calculated to cause unnecessary suffering; - by taking part in the bombing of oil refineries and chemical plants, the Federal Republic of Germany has acted against the Federal Republic of Yugoslavia in breach of its obligation not to cause considerable environmental damage; - by taking part in the use of weapons containing depleted uranium, the Federal Republic of Germany has acted against the Federal Republic of Yugoslavia in breach of its obligation not to use prohibited weapons and not to cause far-reaching health and environmental damage; - by taking part in killing civilians, destroying enterprises, communications, health and cultural institutions, the Federal Republic of Germany has acted against the Federal Republic of Yugoslavia in breach of its obligation to respect the right to life, the right to work, the right to information, the right to health care as well as other basic human rights; - by taking part in destroying bridges on international rivers, the Federal Republic of Germany has acted against the Federal Republic

-- the French Republic is responsible for the violation of the above international obligations; - the French Republic is obliged to stop immediately the violation of the above obligations vis-à-vis the Federal Republic of Yugoslavia; - the French Republic is obliged to provide compensation for the damage done to the Federal Republic of Yugoslavia and to its citizens and juridical persons.
+- of Yugoslavia in breach of its obligation to respect freedom of navigation on international rivers; - by taking part in activities listed above, and in particular by causing enormous environmental damage and by using depleted uranium, the Federal Republic of Germany has acted against the Federal Republic of Yugoslavia in breach of its obligation not to deliberately inflict on a national group conditions of life calculated to bring about its physical destruction, in whole or in part; - the Federal Republic of Germany is responsible for the violation of the above international obligations; - the Federal Republic of Germany is obliged to stop immediately the violation of the above obligations vis-à-vis the Federal Republic of Yugoslavia; - the Federal Republic of Germany is obliged to provide compensation for the damage done to the Federal Republic of Yugoslavia and to its citizens and juridical persons.